Starting a T-Shirt business used to be almost impossible without a network or buyers, factories, and tons of blank tee shirts.

 Sure, describing your product is great, but this is the one chance you actually have to sell and close a customer.
 You have two bullet points to work with here, so give it your best shot at marketing (with relevant keywords).
 The potential customer will read these, so tell the customer WHY they want this t-shirt and why they need to have it right now.

 Just as a quick example, this might be what a bullet point would look like:

 Notice how this does not just tell the potential customer what is on the shirt, but you are taking the time to actually sell it to them.
 The keywords get added (kitty, cute kitten, kitten tee, Halloween costume, gift) but you are convincing them to purchase from you at the same time.

-The product description has no bearing on where your shirts rank in Amazon.
-The product descriptions may not be taken into account with ranking, but they ARE what shows up to people searching your shirts on mobile devices.
+The product description has no bearing on where your t-shirts rank in Amazon.
+The product descriptions may not be taken into account with ranking, but they ARE what shows up to people searching your t-shirts on mobile devices.

 They also show up as the meta description in Google.
 So, you need to be filling out the product description even though they say that this slot is optional.
-What I would recommend is that you use this slot to just copy and paste one of your bullet points.
+What I would recommend is to make sure your product descriptions are optimized to give the customer better information.
 That way, you are still selling the customer even while at the same time getting in those keywords for potentially ranking in Google.